Samurai Champloo

 Publication

-Samurai Champloo's original language of film or TV show is recorded as Japanese[12].
+The original language of Samurai Champloo was Japanese[10].
 Genres include historical anime and manga[6], adventure anime and manga[7], and action anime and manga[8].
+It was distributed by video on demand[15].

 Why It Matters

-Samurai Champloo ranks in the top 2% of anime_television_series entities by monthly Wikipedia readership (1,318 views/month).[2]
-It has Wikipedia articles in 21 language editions, a strong signal of global cultural recognition.[28]
-It is known by 5 alternative names across languages and contexts.[29]
+Samurai Champloo has Wikipedia articles in 21 language editions, a strong signal of global cultural recognition.[2]
+It is known by 5 alternative names across languages and contexts.[28]